 The table suggests that the catastrophic effects are very large when a parent company defaults.
-If one of the parent companies defaults, the probability of bankruptcy would increase by 3.34% points in the binomial probit model.
-In the trinomial model, the probability of bankruptcy for reconstruction purposes would increase by 3.26% points.
-The impacts are extremely big, particularly in increasing bankruptcy probability for reconstruction purposes.
-This implies that defaults of parent firms had contagious effects in increasing default risk of vertically related smaller firms in the late 1990s and the early 2000s in Japan.
+If one of the parent companies defaults, the probability of bankruptcy would increase by 3.58 percentage points in the binomial probit model.
+In the trinomial model, the probability of bankruptcy for reconstruction purposes would increase by 3.36 percentage points.
+The impacts are extremely significant, particularly in increasing bankruptcy probability for reconstruction purposes.
+This implies that the defaults of parent firms had contagious effects in increasing default risk of vertically related smaller firms in the late 1990s and early 2000s in Japan.

-It is noteworthy that all of the default dummies had larger marginal effects on bankruptcy for reconstruction purposes than that for liquidation purposes.
-This probably reflects the fact that main bank failures or defaults of trading partners and parent companies are external shocks that are not directly related to financial health of the unlisted firms.
+It is noteworthy that all of the default dummies had larger marginal effects on bankruptcy for reconstruction purposes than those for liquidation purposes.
+This probably reflects the fact that main bank failures as well as defaults of trading partners or parent companies are external shocks that are not directly related to the financial health of the unlisted firms.
 The external shocks increase default risk of the unlisted firms.
-But, when they are not accompanied by health deterioration of the unlisted firms, it is likely that the firms choose bankruptcy for reconstruction purposes rather than that for liquidation purposes.
+When they are not accompanied by health deterioration of the unlisted firms, however, it is likely that the firms choose bankruptcy for reconstruction purposes rather than for liquidation purposes.